-Fig. 9 shows the denoising results of the "cat" image.
-It is not hard to observe that MAE, MS-SSIM, and NLPD do a good job in denoising flat regions, but tend to over-smooth texture regions.
+In this subsection, we show example images produced by each IQA-optimized method, qualitatively summarize the types of visual distortion, and use them to diagnose the shortcomings of the corresponding IQA models.
+Figure 10 shows denoising results for the "cat" image.
+We observe that MAE, MS-SSIM, and NLPD do a good job in denoising flat regions, but tend to over-smooth texture regions.
 VIF encourages detail enhancement, leading to artificial local contrast, while GMSD produces a relatively dark appearance presumably because it discards local luminance information.
 Moreover, the results of FSIM and VSI exhibit noticeable artifacts.
 LPIPS and DISTS preserve fine details, but may not fully remove noise in smooth regions, mistaking the remaining noise as visually plausible texture.
 Overall, traditional IQA models MAE and MS-SSIM denoise images with various content variations robustly, keeping high-frequency information loss within the acceptable range.
-This may explain why they are still the dominant objective functions in this task.
+This may explain why they are the dominant objective functions for this task.

-Fig. 10 shows the deblurring results of the "basket" image.
-We find that most IQA methods fail, but in different ways.
-Specifically, the results of MAE, MS-SSIM, CW-SSIM, and NLPD are still quite blurry.
+Figure 11 shows deblurring results for the "basket" image.
+We see that most of the IQA methods fail, but in different ways.
+Specifically, the results of MAE, MS-SSIM, CW-SSIM, and NLPD are quite blurred.
 FSIM, GMSD, and VSI generate severe ringing artifacts.
 VIF again fails to adjust the local contrast.
-MAD exhibits undesirable dot artifacts, although the main structures are sharp.
+MAD exhibits undesirable white dot artifacts, although the main structures are sharp.
 LPIPS succeeds in deblurring this example, while DISTS produces a result that is closest to the original.
-This is consistent with current state-of-the-art deblurring results, generated by incorporating comparison of the later stages of the VGG features into the loss.
+This is consistent with current stateof-the-art deblurring results (Kupyn et al. 2019), generated by incorporating comparison of the VGG features into the loss.